freemanpeterson/SWIFTPowershell/README.md

 ```
 Terms of use:
 It is free if you send me an email freemanpeterson@gmail.com.
 Subject must be "SWIFTPowershell Install".
-If you have questions email me with the subject "SWIFTPowershell Question"
+If you have a questions mail with the subject "SWIFTPowershell Question"
-If you have a request send me a email with the subject "SWIFTPowershell Request"
+If you have a request eail with the subject "SWIFTPowershell Request"
 ````
 Have fun!